Leaders Must Communicate Strategy More Effectively

 Several years ago a major 60,000 response study was conducted by Charles Galunic of Insead and Immanuel Hermreck of Bertelsmann to better understand how strategy could be most effectively communicated across the workforce.
 Here are the high level results — some expected and one quite surprising to us.

-People need to believe the message and the messenger.
+What To Do: Make sure that key stakeholders believe both the message and the messenger.

 The Bottom Line